 Become the preferred service provider your client thinks of when they need a specific job done.

-My lawyer already knows that when I have a property to buy or sell, they will be my attorney of choice – just because of their excellent and efficient service.
+My lawyer already knows that when I have a property to buy or sell, they will be my attorney of choice – just because of their excellent and efficient service and effective communication with customers like me.
 The same goes for your Accountant, Doctor, Plumber, and many other services you may need.

 This will instill the message: “If you need help with anything in the future, please let us know.
 We will be right here for you.”